tdammers/ginger-js/README.md

 out Ginger in the browser console.

-In order to turn this into a usable NodeJS module, run the `package-for-node.sh` script in the project root, which will create the file `ginger-js.js`.
+In order to turn this into a usable NodeJS module, run the `make-module.sh` script in the project root, which will create the file `ginger-js.js`.
 This file is a proper CommonJS module, suitable for `require()`ing in NodeJS.